DNS Firewall: Overview & Setup

 Please note that it may take up to 3 hours for the DNS Firewall to fully activate after you enable and configure if for your organization (or end client).

-Before making any configuration changes, gather the public IP addresses for every gateway device in your organization, as they need to be added to your organization's Monitoring Profile.
+Before making any configuration changes, gather the public IP addresses for every external gateway device in your organization, as they need to be added to your organization's Monitoring Profile.

 Prerequisite: add public IP addresses to the Monitoring Profile